bgpkit/pybgpkit/README.md

   - `ts_start`: start unix timestamp
   - `ts_end`: end unix timestamp
   - `as_path`: regular expression for AS path string
+- `cache_dir`: optional string for specifying a download cache directory

 Each returning item has the following field: